suneelpatel/Statistics-for-Data-Science-using-R/README.md

 P(A) is called the **prior**; this is the probability of our hypothesis without any additional prior information.
 In the above example, this would be the “probability of having cancer”.

 P(B) is called the marginal **likelihood**; this is the total probability of observing the evidence.
-In the above example, this would be the “probability of being a smoker”.
+In the below mention example, this would be the “probability of being a smoker”.
 In many applications of Bayes Rule, this is ignored, as it mainly serves as normalization.

 ##### Example:
 Let us say P(Fire) means how often there is fire, and P(Smoke) means how often we see smoke, then: